-When you watch MICHAEL KEATON on screen, there’s more than a little magic on display.
+When you watch the terrifically inventive and talented MICHAEL KEATON on screen, there’s more than a little magic on display.

 But right now, with the critical acclaim he’s received for Alejandro Gonzalez Inarritu‘s film Birdman, it feels a good moment to celebrate this actor whose incredible inventiveness has always made me think that the quality he brings to the characters we’ve seen him play is magic.

-KEATON has always been an actor I’ve admired a lot for that real lightness of touch that he seems to display in all of his movies making it all look so effortless, whether it’s a broad comedy or serious drama, whatever the role.
-His recent performances in such diverse fare as the remake of Robocop and the wacky comedy The Other Guys have been great but in more of a supporting capacity, which is why it’s so great to see him back on the screen in a leading role in Birdman.
+KEATON has always been an actor I’ve hugely admired for that real lightness of touch that he seems to display in all of his movies making his performances all look so effortless, whether it’s a broad comedy or a serious drama or a thriller, whatever the role.

-Most of his key performances in his career to date are mentioned in the interview in The Guardian below but let’s just run through some of my faves:
+Most of KEATON’s key performances in his career to date are mentioned in the interview in The Guardian below but let’s just run through some of my faves:

-a certain demonic and iconic Beetlejuice a drug addict trying to reform in Clean and Sober a landmark Batman reuniting him with Tim Burton
+a certain demonic and iconic Beetlejuice the drug addict trying to reform in Glenn Gordon Caron’s drama Clean and Sober a landmark Batman reuniting him with Tim Burton